miles-howell/miles-howell/README.md

 - Pen testing with Metasploit, packet inspection with Wireshark
 - Familiar with OWASP Top 10 and ethical hacking workflows
-- Contributed to developing Missouri's first high school cybersecurity course
+- Contributed to the development of Missouri's first high school cybersecurity course

 ---